The Keep on the Borderlands: Original publication

 The Keep on the Borderlands was published in 1980.
-It consists of a 32-page booklet with an outer folder; the module was written by Gary Gygax, with cover art by Jim Roslof and interior illustrations by Erol Otus.
+It consists of a 32-page booklet with an outer folder; the module was written by Gary Gygax, with cover art by Jim Roslof and interior illustrations by Erol Otus and David ‘Diesel’ LaForce.
 It is designed for use with the Dungeons & Dragons Basic Set.
 It was included in printings 6–11 (1979–1982) of the Basic Set, although it was also available for sale separately.
 The cover of the first printing included the notation, "With minor modifications, it is also suitable for use with ADVANCED DUNGEONS & DRAGONS"; this was removed from later printings.

 The module's cover notes that it is especially designed to help beginning players and Dungeon Masters (DMs).
 Tips for running encounters appear throughout the text to assist beginning DMs.
 The module also provides rudimentary rules for wilderness adventures, as these were not included in the D&D Basic Set.
 The structure of the adventure as a series of separate caves allows segmented playing sessions for beginners.
 The module has been described as a low-level introductory scenario, which leads the player characters from an outpost on the frontier of law into the forces of chaos.

 Jon Peterson, for Polygon, highlighted that Keep on the Borderlands was created after "sales of the Basic Set rose dramatically" following the September 1979 disappearance of James Dallas Egbert III.
 The financial success of Mike Carr, writer of the previous module included in the boxed set, showed that "a module like this [...] could bring significant income to its author".
 In early 1980, Carr's module was replaced by Gygax's in the Basic Set.